 After all the above, do a road test to clear code P0161.
 Drive up to 100 miles (not necessarily in one instance) to give the on-board computer a chance to verify that the issue has been fixed.

-If you fixed everything properly, the code and the Check Engine Light should both clear.
+If you fixed everything correctly, the code and the Check Engine Light should both clear.
 If they return, then there’s a high possibility that the powertrain control module (PCM) is the culprit.

 What Common Mistakes To Avoid While Diagnosing Code P0161?